PDM4AR/exercises/docs/04-dynamicprogramming.md

 The algorithms are going to be tested on different MDPs, each containing randomly located queries (start & goal cells).
 You will be able to test your algorithms on some test cases with given solution, the outputted `Policy` and `ValueFunc` will be compared to the solution.
-After running the exercise, you'll find reports in `out/[exercise]/` for each test case.
-There you'll be able to visualize the MDPS, your output and the solution.
+After running the exercise, you will find the reports in `out/04/` for each test case.
+There you will be able to visualize the MDPs, your output and the expected solution.
 These test cases are not graded but serve as a guideline for how the exercise will be graded overall.

 The final evaluation will combine 3 metrics lexicographically <number of solved cases, policy_accuracy, value_func_mspa, solve_time>: